-Under regular conditions on the step size $\alpha$ and a proper exploration policy visiting every state action pair infinitely many times, Q-learning converges to the optimal values and SARSA converges to the values of the policy being followed \cite{sutton2018}.
+Under regular conditions on the step size $\alpha$ and a proper exploration policy visiting every state action pair large number of times, Q-learning converges to the optimal values and SARSA converges to the values of the policy being followed \cite{sutton2018}.
 In our approach, an $\epsilon$-greedy policy where $\epsilon$ gradually decreased to zero is used as the exploration policy.
 The greedy action to be taken is chosen from the estimate $\hat{A}^\times_{\psi,\varphi}(s^\times)$, which is obtained using $Q_\psi(s^\times,a^\times)$ and $Q_{\psi,\varphi}(s^\times,a^\times)$ as described in Algorithm~\ref{alg:choose_action}.
-Lastly, an $\upsilon$-greedy policy decides if a random action or a greedy one for the QoC return objective will taken from $\hat{A}^\times_{\psi,\varphi}(s^\times)$.
+Lastly, an $\upsilon$-greedy policy decides if a random action or a greedy one for the QoC objective will taken from $\hat{A}^\times_{\psi,\varphi}(s^\times)$.

-We now show that our overall model-free RL approach summarized in Algorithm~\ref{alg:main} learns a lexicographically near-optimal policy assuming the step size $\alpha$ and the exploration parameter $\epsilon$ are properly decreasing to 0.
+We now show that our overall model-free RL approach summarized in Algorithm~\ref{alg:main} learns a lexicographically near-optimal policy assuming that the step size $\alpha$ and the exploration parameter $\epsilon$ are properly decreasing to 0.